Document Type : Research Paper

 Authors

-1 Associate Professor at the Faculty of Law and Political Science, Allameh Tabatabai University
+1 Associate Professor at the Faculty of Law and Political Science, Allameh Tabataba'i University, Tehran, Iran.

-2 PhD student in private law at Faculty of Law and Political Science, Azad University,
+2 PhD student in Private Law, Faculty of Law and Political Science, Karaj Branch, Islamic Azad University, Karaj, Iran.

 Abstract

-More than Fifty years after Eeredric Eisemann's influential article, the issue of the pathological arbitration clauses still exists.
+More than fifty years after Frédéric Eisemann's influential article, the issue of the pathological arbitration clauses still exists.
 Defects in an arbitration clause may occur in various instances.
-There are great controversies as to terminology, categorization and interpretation of defective arbitration clauses.
-Despite numerous judgements made by different courts in various jurisdictions, ambiguities and conflicting interpretations can still be observed, not only among jurisdictions, but also within a jurisdiction.
-The invalidity of an arbitration agreement leads to setting aside the arbitral award and prevents its enforcement.
+The task of national courts and arbitral tribunals is to determine whether a defective clause is curable or incurable.
+There are great arguments and controversies as to terminology, categorization and interpretation of defective arbitration clauses.
+Despite numerous judgments made by different courts in various jurisdictions, ambiguities and conflicting interpretations can still be observed, not only among jurisdictions, but also within a jurisdiction.
+The ways in which national courts and arbitral tribunals interpret the common intention of the parties depend, to a large extent, on how the clash between policy and principle is considered.
+The invalidity of the arbitration agreement is a ground for setting aside the arbitral award or refusing enforcement.
 It also affects the jurisdiction of the arbitral tribunal in both ad hoc and institutional arbitration.
-Although arbitral institutions provide model clauses with an aim to prevent or at least reduce the number of defective clauses, deviation from model clauses can largely be seen.
-This article discusses defective arbitration clauses by exploring national courts’ approach and interpretating arbitration clauses alluded to Arbitration Center of Iran Chamber (ACIC).
-It concludes that the concept of a pathologically defective clause remains alive in both pro-arbitration and unfriendly jurisdictions, and also suggests some solutions that the ACIC, facing different types of defective clauses, should take into account to address the problem.
+Although arbitral institutions provide model clauses in order to assist the parties in drafting arbitration clauses, deviation from model clauses can largely be seen.
+This article discusses defective arbitration clauses by exploring the approaches of national courts and by interpreting arbitration clauses referring to Arbitration Center of Iran Chamber (ACIC).
+It concludes that the concept of a pathologically defective clause remains alive in both pro-arbitration and arbitration-unfriendly jurisdictions, and it proposes solutions in order for the ACIC to address the problem.

 Keywords